wp-plugins/wp-symposium/readme.txt

 = 0.1.4 =

-* Fixed bug where all topics where appearing as new in notifications
+* Fixed bug where all topics were appearing as new in notifications
 * Minor aesthetic change

 = 0.1.3 =